snorre-k/idrive-docker/README.md

 ```shell
 docker build -t idrive-docker:latest .
 ```
 Image is tagged `idrive-docker:latest`.
-The image is also available on Dockerhub and GHCR
+The image is also available on Dockerhub and GHCR.
+Thx to @araines, the image gets also tagged with the iDrive client version.
 - `snorre0815/idrive-docker:latest`
 - `ghcr.io/snorre-k/idrive-docker:latest`
+- `snorre0815/idrive-docker:version`
+- `ghcr.io/snorre-k/idrive-docker:version`

 ## Run container with docker
 ```shell